sustainablelab/emacs-notes/level-2.md

 - Emacs does not open the "GNU Emacs" buffer
     - the buffer with the GNU Emacs logo and the links

+That one-liner is Lisp.
+The rest of [[level-2]] is an intro to Lisp and how to use Lisp within Emacs.

 # Lisp

 *A quick intro to Lisp and how to run Lisp expression